publishpress/PublishPress-Authors/readme.txt

 = UNRELEASED =

+* Added: Added new filter to extend the "post" variable exposed to the layouts.
+The new filter: "publishpress_authors_layout_post_properties", #384;
 * Fixed: Fix the Authors List widget sorting by the author name, #389;

 = [3.12.0] - 2021-02-23 =